saqlaink/CKS/New/Mock1.md

   verbs: ["get", "list", "watch"]
   # Note: This role does not include create, update, or patch permissions for bindings

 Apply the restricted role:

 kubectl apply -f - <<EOF
 [above yaml content]
 EOF

 Verify standard operations (expected result: "yes"):

+kubectl auth can-i get pods \
+  --as=system:serviceaccount:ci-cd:ci-bot

-kubectl auth can-i get pods --as=system:serviceaccount:ci-cd:ci-bot kubectl auth can-i create deployments --as=system:serviceaccount:ci-cd:ci-bot
+kubectl auth can-i create deployments \
+  --as=system:serviceaccount:ci-cd:ci-bot

 Verify binding restrictions (expected result: "no"):

+kubectl auth can-i create clusterrolebindings \
+  --as=system:serviceaccount:ci-cd:ci-bot

-kubectl auth can-i create clusterrolebindings --as=system:serviceaccount:ci-cd:ci-bot kubectl auth can-i create rolebindings --as=system:serviceaccount:ci-cd:ci-bot
+kubectl auth can-i create rolebindings \
+  --as=system:serviceaccount:ci-cd:ci-bot

+6️⃣ Enforce Read-Only Root Filesystem
+Task

-6. A deployment named data-processor in the immutable-apps namespace is currently at risk of file system attacks due to the use of a writable root filesystem.
+A deployment named data-processor in the immutable-apps namespace is currently at risk of file system attacks due to the use of a writable root filesystem.

 The deployment has the following volumes mounted for writable storage:

 /tmp

 /var/log

 /var/cache/nginx

 /var/run

 Your task is to:

-Configure the containers to utilize a read-only root filesystem Ensure that the application retains the capability to write to the mounted volumes Confirm that the nginx web server remains operational Please modify the deployment as necessary and test the application's functionality.
+Configure the containers to utilize a read-only root filesystem

+Ensure that the application retains the capability to write to the mounted volumes

+Confirm that the nginx web server remains operational

+Please modify the deployment as necessary and test the application's functionality

 Solution
 Read-Only Root Filesystem Solution

 Objective: Enable a read-only root filesystem while ensuring full functionality of the application.

-Step 1: Patch the deployment to enable readOnlyRootFilesystem:
+Step 1: Patch the Deployment

+Enable readOnlyRootFilesystem:

 kubectl patch deployment data-processor -n immutable-apps -p '{
   "spec": {